 Knowing that Texas companies and individuals accused of infringement are typically willing to avoid litigation at all costs, patent trolls make it their business to routinely accuse others of infringement.
 They pick up patent rights not through innovation and hard work, but by purchasing patent rights from owners who are having difficulty monetizing their invention.
 The owner agrees to sell the patent to the troll in a last ditch effort to capitalize on their invention.
 Now that the patent troll owns the patent they are free to aggressively seek out anyone who might be infringing that patent.

 It’s never pleasant to receive a threatening letter that suggests patent infringement and the possibility of a lawsuit.
 In fact, it often leads the recipient to panic.
 They might consider ignoring the letter or anxiety may push them to immediately capitulate to the patent troll’s demands.
 The better option is to remain calm and do a little research.
 An Internet search may reveal that the party behind the lawsuit is an entity known as a patent holding company or patent assertion entity.
 By looking at public court records and other documents, it should be fairly easy to determine whether or not the letter came from a patent troll.

-If you suspect that you are being targeted by a patent troll in Texas, contact the Law Offices of Jeff Williams.
+If you suspect that you are being targeted by a patent troll in Texas, contact the Williams IP Law.
 You don’t have to immediately settle, especially if the claims being made have no merit.